 Consider planting tall crops on the edge of a large clearing or area where there isn’t any dense foliage or a solid tree line.
 Planting a food plot will give deer the feeling of cover in an area that might have previously been exposed.
 If it’s at an entry point to your property, even better.
 Then the deer will see the cover and food plot as soon as they enter your property.

 Planting a food plot that will be mature during hunting season can help you attract deer to your property and will help keep them healthy at the same time.
 The nutrition they get from the food plot or feeder will give them the protein and nutrients to promote antler growth and overall herd health.
 Our Feedbank Gravity Feeders will make it easy for you to provide that nutrition to the herd all season.
+For more on healthy eating, visit here this new post with glucofort reviews.

 Do you plant anything in your food plot in the fall?
 What have you had the most success with?
 Let us know in the comments below!